Targeted Brownfields Assessments in Region 10

 A Targeted Brownfields Assessment is an environmental investigation that documents environmental conditions at a property under consideration for redevelopment.

-The EPA can provide communities and nonprofit organizations with free environmental assessments, cleanup planning, and visioning services for brownfield properties with redevelopment potential.
+EPA can provide communities and nonprofit organizations with free environmental assessments, cleanup planning, and visioning services for brownfield properties with redevelopment potential.

-For questions about how we can help your community reach your revitalization goals, contact EPA Region 10's Targeted Brownfields Assessment Coordinator Molly Vaughan (vaughan.molly@epa.gov), 907-271-1215.
+For questions about how we can help your community reach your revitalization goals, contact EPA Region 10's Targeted Brownfields Assessment Coordinator, Molly Vaughan (vaughan.molly@epa.gov), 907-271-1215.

 About Targeted Brownfields Assessments